Home/Blog/Well-Being/General Awareness/11 Harmful Effects of Sugar on the Body: Risks, Side Effects & How to Cut Back

 Tips to Reduce Sugar Intake

-It is crucial to understand the side effects of consuming sugar, as excessive intake can negatively impact our health.
+It is crucial to understand the side effects of consuming sugar, as excessive intake can have a negative impact on our health.
 Now, let us look at some practical steps to help you reduce sugar consumption:

 • Read Labels: Start by becoming familiar with reading food labels.
 Look out for ingredients like high fructose corn syrup and sucrose, which are other names for sugar.
 Many processed foods contain these hidden sugars.